 That about wraps up our article on the women singers of reggae.
 We hope you enjoyed reading it as much as we enjoyed researching and writing it.

 As you can see from the list above, reggae isn’t just a man’s world, and these women are a testament to that.
+Each of these women have shared the rich culture of reggae music with a global audience in their own unique way.

-But, there are many more amazing women in Reggae that we haven’t listed in this post.
+But there are many more amazing women in Reggae that we haven’t listed in this post.
 Who did we miss?
-Let us know and we’ll add them when we update this article!
+Let us know, and we’ll add them when we update this article!